Collective coupling of driven multilevel atoms and its effect on four-wave mixing: Multi-level emitters coupled to a common environment

-By evaluating source and field operators at different times, Eq.~(\ref{eq:scatt_Markov}) describes the evolution of an emitter as its output field propagates towards a target.
+By evaluating emitter and field operators at different times, Eq.~(\ref{eq:scatt_Markov}) describes the evolution of a light source as its output propagates towards a target.
 The spatial separation between source and target is effectively removed by transforming into an interaction picture where the sources are retarded.
-For a small ensemble, where the only changes in the emitter as the photon propagates from one end of the ensemble to the other are given by its free evolution, this retardation only results in a local phase~\cite{Lehmberg_1970}.
+For a small ensemble, where the only changes in the emitter as the photon propagates from one end of the ensemble to the other are given by its free evolution, this retardation results in a local phase~\cite{Lehmberg_1970}.
 The scattered field under this assumption is